Jump to a section:

 - Teaching in a private or independent school

-- Attending graduate school
+- Attending graduate school or alternative routes to teaching licensure

 Most alternative pathways require a bachelor’s degree, preferably in the subject the applicant wants to teach in.
 Make sure you check teaching license requirements of the state in which you want to teach - they can vary by location.
+The School of Education has great information about how to become a teacher in Virginia and how to become a licensed school counselor in Virginia that can help you get started.

 You don’t need a teaching certification or education background to apply for a teaching residency, but many look for at least some relevant courses or experience with kids.
 Teacher residency programs are a hybrid of a full-year classroom apprenticeship with graduate-level education content, often focusing on bringing in quality recent grads to teach in areas of high need.
 There are a lot of different types of teaching residency programs.
 Some provide short-term training while others pair a teacher-in-training with a mentor teacher.
 Many residencies require trainees to work toward a master’s degree in education, which is provided as part of the program.
 Some ask applicants to commit to teaching in a specific district for three or more years beyond the residency, creating a teacher pipeline.
 Others only require a short-term one or two-year commitment.
 Come chat with a counselor to talk about what program is right for you.